Money Saving Pages

 • The National Park Service has several free admission dates each year at national parks and attractions.
 For dates, visit nps.gov and search "free entrance days."

-• Volunteer to usher at events held in local theaters.
+• Volunteering for causes you believe in or events you have interest in is a free way to get engaged in an activity all day.
+Volunteer to usher at events held in local theaters.
 Not only will you get to see performances (concerts, lectures, stage shows, etc.) for free, you'll get the satisfaction from supporting the arts in your community.

 Reduce Electronics and Technology Expenses

 • If you don’t have much use for your landline phone and have a cell phone, consider getting rid of the landline phone.
-Not using a landline can save you at least several hundred dollars.
+Not using a landline can save you at least several hundred dollars annually.

-• When buying a new computer, avoid financing plans if you can afford to, they will end up costing significantly more in the long run.
+• When buying a new computer, avoid financing plans if you can afford to as they will end up costing significantly more in the long run.

 • Extended warranties offered by stores on electronics are often a waste of money.
 More times than not, you will end up paying more for the warranty than for repair or replacement of the product.
 That is especially the case if you are very careful with your electronics.

-• If you make frequent, long-distance phone calls; consider using VoIP services; they offer phone calls to landline phone numbers that are either free or cheaper than those offered by traditional long-distance phone call providers.
+• If you make frequent phone calls; consider using Voice over Internet Protocol or VoIP services; they offer phone calls to landline phone numbers that are either free or cheaper than those offered by traditional long-distance phone call providers.
+The audio quality is generally much better too since it's over the Internet.

 • If traveling outside the U.S., put your phone on airplane mode.
 If you don't, the phone keeps checking the internet over the cellular network in the new country and you get a huge bill when you return.
 If you must have internet, turn on Wi-Fi and find a Wi-Fi hot spot.
 Additionally, buy an international phone/data package before you leave to prevent costly roaming charges.
 Short-term plans generally start at $25-$30 and can save you hundreds of dollars.